Fox Business cancels ‘Lou Dobbs Tonight’ after a decade

 LOS ANGELES (AP) — Fox Business Network’s “Lou Dobbs Tonight,” whose host has trumpeted unfounded assertions of voter fraud in the 2020 election, has been canceled.

-Whether the cancellation ends Dobbs’ career with Fox Business wasn’t addressed, and the company had no further comment.
-The former CNN host started his show at the channel in March 2011, and it became among the most-watched business news channel programs.
+Whether the cancellation ends Dobbs’ career with Fox News wasn’t addressed, and the company had no further comment.
+The former CNN host started his show at Fox in March 2011.

-The statement appeared to distance the cancellation from a multibillion-dollar defamation lawsuit filed Thursday against Fox and three of its hosts, including Dobbs, by the election technology company Smartmatic.
+The statement appeared to distance the show’s end from a multibillion-dollar defamation suit filed against Fox and three of its hosts, including Dobbs, by the election technology company Smartmatic.
 In a previous statement, Fox News said it would “vigorously defend against this meritless lawsuit in court.”

 The replacement for “Lou Dobbs Tonight” will be announced soon, Fox News said.
-The show last aired on Friday, with a guest host sitting in for Dobbs, who had no immediate statement.
+The show last aired on Friday, with a guest hosting sitting in for Dobbs, who had no immediate statement.

 An interim show, “Fox Business Tonight,” will air starting 5 p.m.
 Eastern Monday with rotating hosts Jackie DeAngelis and David Asman and repeat at 7 p.m.
 EST.